Bicycling Science, 3rd edition

 About the Author

-David Gordon Wilson is Professor of Mechanical Engineering Emeritus at the Massachusetts Institute of Technology.
-He is the coauthor of the first two editions of Bicycling Science and was the editor of the journal Human Power from 1994 to 2002.
+David Gordon Wilson is Professor of Mechanical Engineering Emeritus at MIT.
+He is the author of Bicycling Science (MIT Press, third edition).

 "...full of interesting material to ponder while pedaling down the road.", Jearl Walker, American Journal of Physics

 "Bicycling Science...dispels the mythology that so commonly surrounds bicycle technology, while encouraging the passion riders feel for the sport...", D.R.S., American Scientist

 "Will be cherished by the cyclist who wants to know more about what makes him and his bicycle tick.", Bicycling, Fred DeLong